oasisprotocol/oasis-core/.changelog/README.md

 - `process`: a change in Oasis Core's processes (e.g. development process, release process, ...),
-- `removal`: a deprecation or removal of functionality,
+- `breaking`: a removal of functionality or a breaking change,
 - `feature`: a new feature,
 - `bugfix`: a bug fix,
 - `doc`: a documentation-related change,